AI Integration in Nigeria’s Financial Services Receives Boost

 Michael Olugbode in Abuja

-3line Limited, one of the trailblazers and creators of secure payments platforms in Nigeria, has organised a hackathon to explore the untapped opportunities for AI integration in the payment space.
+3line Limited, one of the trailblazers and creators of secure payments platforms in Nigeria has organized a hackathon to explore the untapped opportunities for AI integration in the payment space.

 The event, called Hack-It Challenge at Covenant University, is aimed to bring together tech-savvy youths to collaborate and develop innovative digital solutions that can address the challenges in the sector.